dfguooo/dfguooo.github.io/_projects/illoc.md

 <div class="caption">
     The indoor plaza deployment (with extensive NLOS paths).
 The crosses in the call-out figure are the localization results for position 5.
 </div>

+This research was published on ACM IMWUT/UbiComp'22.
+Full paper: [PDF](/assets/pdf/ILLOC-final.pdf).